 We are now in longest positive economic surge since WWII.
 However, there have been numerous indications that economic conditions may change during the period of this two-year budget.
 How will Oakland respond? (more…)

-As the city of Oakland prepares its 2019 – 21 budget, Make Oakland Better Now! has reviewed the documents presented to the City Council.
-Our summary below will provide background for the budget actions in the months ahead.
+As the city of Oakland prepares its 2019 - 2021 budget, Make Oakland Better Now! has reviewed the city's five-year economic forecast and budget briefing, two reports that will shape actions in the months ahead.
 Clearly, the city is facing significant budget challenges.

 For many years and several budget cycles, Make Oakland Better Now! has provided Oakland residents with tools to help understand the city budget.
 We’re proud to continue our analysis, as Oakland’s Mayor, City Administrator, and City Council move toward adoption of the midcycle, 2019-2021, budget.

 As we analyze Mayor Libby Schaaf's proposed 2017-2019 budget, we see there are many important issues, some long-term and some short-term.
-Today we’ll briefly look at long-term budget issues involving the Oakland Police Department, how the budget impacts police and public safety.
-Continue reading
+Make Oakland Better Now! briefly looks at long-term budget issues involving the Oakland Police Department.

 Join Make Oakland Better Now! and SPUR for a discussion on Oakland’s budget – the process, the costs, and the economic priorities shaping our city.
 Our panel will include Budget Director Sara Schlenk, Budget Advisory Chair (and MOBN board member) Ed Gerber, a representative from Open Oakland, and others.